Timepass 2

-Timepass 2 is a 2015 Indian Marathi-language film directed by Ravi Jadhav.
-It is the sequel for the 2014 film Timepass.
-It continues the incomplete lovestory of Dagadu (Rocky) and Prajakta (Praju) also starring Bhalchandra Kadam and Vaibhav Mangle.
-It is directed by Ravi Jadhav.
+Timepass 2 (abbreviated as TP2) is a 2015 Indian Marathi-language film directed by Ravi Jadhav.
+It is the sequel to the 2014 film of the same name.
+It continues the incomplete lovestory of Dagadu (Rocky) and Prajakta (Praju).
+The film also stars Bhalchandra Kadam and Vaibhav Mangle.
+It was directed by Ravi Jadhav.

 Synopsis

 The story takes place after 15 years with grown up Dagadu (Priyadarshan Jadhav) and Praju (Priya Bapat).
 Young Dagadu (Prathamesh Parab) is a successful music company owner.
 Dagadu's Friend Bal Bharati is a successful astrologist, Kombda became a DJ working with Dagadu's music company and Malaria became a politician.

 The movie begins with a scene in which Dagadu donates an ambulance for the people in his area, reflecting his caring attitude.
 After the event, Dagadu's sister suggests that he marry, showing him photos of some girls.
 Dagdu hesitates as he is still searching for love.
 He learns that Prajakta (Priya Bapat) is in Kudal, Konkan.

 Soon, Prajakta moves to Mumbai to pursue her dreams, however, she still loves Dagadu and is waiting for him to bring her back in his life.
 Dagadu is still single and waiting for Prajakata, his childhood love.
-So big question here, whether the childhood love he had was a timepass or something really serious, which is being answered without ambiguity.
+So, the question here is whether the childhood love he had was a timepass or something really serious, which is being answered without ambiguity.

-Dagadu is seen walking in a new avatar suited dressed like an educated guy to impress and win over Shakal.
+Dagadu is seen walking in a new avatar, dressed like an educated guy to impress and win over Shakal.
 Meanwhile, Praju who seems to have done well in Mumbai seems to be an item girl called Urvashi.
 Soon, Urvashi turns back into Praju, meeting Dagadu and soon their lost love returns.

 In later events, Prajakta's father, Shakal wants an educated, qualified guy, unlike Dagadu, to marry his daughter.
 So Dagadu pretends that he is a Researcher working at Bhabha Atomic Research Center, impressing Shakal.
 He decides to marry him with his daughter, not knowing that he actually is Dagadu.
 As Prajakta lives in Mumbai he goes there, traveling in the same Jeep as Dagadu.
 Shakal searches for her, in the apartment, finding that his daughter has changed her name to Urvashi.

 Her friend tells Shakal that she has gone for a shoot.
-Hence, Shakal goes to the location of shoot, finding that his daughter is dancing for an Item Dance Video in too short clothes.
+Hence, Shakal goes to the location of the shoot, finding that his daughter is dancing for an Item Dance Video in too short clothes.
 After watching the dance, he is broken completely.
 He runs to slap her, but Dagadu, stops him, asking him to cool down, but Shakal loses his temper, slaps her and brings her outside the hall.
 Shakal is completely broken and returns to Kudal.
 Dagadu, doubting his love, wondering if their relationship was just a waste of time (Timepass) and asks his friends for advice.
-Kombda advises him to let go Prajakta, but the teenaged Dagadu in his mind reminds him of their true love, then Dagadu decides to marry no one except Prajakta.
+Kombda advises him to let go of Prajakta, but the teenage Dagadu in his mind reminds him of their true love, then Dagadu decides to marry no one except Prajakta.